M-Fox-Wethington/M-Fox-Wethington/README.md

 As a Quantitative Ecologist at the Biodiversity Research Institute, my work resides at the dynamic intersection of ecology, geospatial analysis, and data science, with a specialized focus on understanding Antarctic ecosystems.
 My academic and research foundations were built in the Lynch Lab for Quantitative Ecology at Stony Brook University, where I developed new methodologies for acquiring environmental and ecological data.
 I leverage these insights to unravel the complex realities of climate change in Antarctica and to communicate these discoveries effectively to drive meaningful change.

-In pursuit of these objectives, my research methodology is diverse and innovative, encompassing the utilization of remotely-piloted aircraft systems (drones), Earth orbiting satellites, and advanced machine learning techniques.
-This multi-faceted approach allows me to delve deep into the interactions between Antarctic predators and their environments, exploring how environmental factors influence animal behaviors, migration patterns, and overall health over time.
-A significant aspect of my work focuses on the correlation between multi-decadal sea ice declines and the consequential impacts on penguin populations across Antarctica.
-By integrating these various technologies and analytical methods, my aim is to provide a comprehensive understanding of ecosystem dynamics in the face of climate change, contributing valuable insights towards global ecological conservation efforts.
+My research draws on remotely-piloted aircraft systems (drones), Earth-orbiting satellites, and machine learning to study interactions between Antarctic predators and their environments — how environmental factors shape animal behaviors, migration patterns, and population health over time.
+A significant aspect of this work focuses on multi-decadal sea ice declines and their impacts on penguin populations across Antarctica.
+By integrating these tools and analytical methods, I aim to build a comprehensive understanding of ecosystem dynamics in the face of climate change.

 ## Technical Skills

 - **Languages**: R, Python, SQL, Markdown
 - **Software**: ArcGIS Suite, QGIS, Adobe Illustrator, Adobe InDesign, Adobe Photoshop
-- **Technologies**: Remote Sensing, Machine Learning, Spatial Data Analysis, Image Classification, Bayesian Statistics
+- **Methods**: Remote Sensing, Machine Learning, Spatial Data Analysis, Image Classification, Bayesian Statistics, Distance Sampling, Species Distribution Modeling, Species Movement Modeling, Multispecies Occupancy Modeling

 ## Current Research Initiatives

-In the forefront of my current research initiatives is the development of sophisticated computational pipelines designed to meticulously process and analyze ecological and geospatial data.
-At the heart of these efforts is the application of Machine Learning techniques, aimed at deepening our understanding of the nuanced impacts of climate change on Antarctic wildlife.
-This endeavor is not only about predicting future changes but also about crafting models that can offer insights into the complex interplay between environmental variables and animal behaviors.
+My current research centers on building computational pipelines to process and analyze ecological and geospatial data.
+I apply machine learning techniques to better understand how climate change affects Antarctic wildlife — not only to predict future changes, but to model the interplay between environmental variables and animal behaviors.

-A big part of my work involves constructing a multi-decadal assessment of winter sea ice conditions around the Antarctic Peninsula.
-This assessment leverages data from the Special Sensor Microwave Imager/Sounder (SSMI) and the Advanced Microwave Scanning Radiometer for EOS (AMSR-E) Unified datasets.
-Through this analysis, I aim to elucidate the long-term trends and variations in sea ice coverage and thickness, providing a critical context for understanding the ecological shifts affecting Antarctic species.
-The integration of these satellite-based observations with Machine Learning models enables a more nuanced exploration of how these environmental changes correlate with shifts in wildlife populations and distributions.
+A core component of this work is a multi-decadal assessment of winter sea ice conditions around the Antarctic Peninsula, using data from the SSMI and AMSR-E Unified datasets.
+This analysis traces long-term trends in sea ice coverage and thickness, providing critical context for understanding ecological shifts affecting Antarctic species.
+Combining these satellite observations with machine learning allows me to explore how environmental changes relate to shifts in wildlife populations and distributions.

+I am also developing calibration and analysis workflows for the Motus Wildlife Tracking System, a collaborative automated radio telemetry network.
+This work focuses on station calibration, detection validation, and species movement modeling along coastal migration corridors, with the goal of improving the reliability and ecological value of automated tracking data.

+Another area of active research involves collision risk and movement modeling for seabirds and shorebirds in the context of offshore wind energy development.
+Using the Stochastic Collision Risk Assessment for Movement (SCRAM) framework, I model flight behavior and exposure risk for species such as Piping Plover, Red Knot, and Northern Gannet to support evidence-based siting and mitigation decisions.

+In parallel, I am contributing to biodiversity credits research in Kajiado, Kenya, where I apply multispecies occupancy models to estimate wildlife community composition and detection across savanna landscapes.
+This work supports the development of credible, data-driven biodiversity credit frameworks that link conservation outcomes to measurable ecological indicators.

-This research not only contributes to our scientific understanding of Antarctic ecosystems but also plays a crucial role in informing conservation strategies and policy decisions aimed at mitigating the impacts of climate change on vulnerable polar species.
+This research contributes to our scientific understanding of polar, migratory, and tropical ecosystems and helps inform conservation strategies for vulnerable species.

 ## Past Projects